Waterdrips/waterdrips2.github.io/_posts/2020-01-07-civo-cloud-my-journey.md

 #### Civo cli

 Civo provide a cli to manage clusters (as well as their other services).
-It's great, works well and is even packaged in a docker container for those of us who dont have Ruby installed.
+It's great, works well and is even packaged in a docker container for those of us who don't have Ruby installed.
 With this it is easy to get the status of clusters, create new ones and even install marketplace apps.

 ![Civo CLI image](/images/civo-cli.png)